A fan’s guide – the club from early doors to today

 Shirts, kits, merchandise and gifts

-Beneath the East Stand, the Manchester United Megastore (Mon-Sat 9.30am-6pm, Sun 11am-5pm, match days from 9.30am, store closed during match) attracts a million customers a year, drawn by some 800 products.
-Current curiosities include United Review, an illustrated history of Manchester United match programmes, and a series of Paul Smith-branded merchandise – laptop cases, credit-card holders – covered in classic MUFC rosettes.
+Beneath the East Stand, the Manchester United Megastore (Mon-Thur 10am-5.30pm, Fri-Sat 10am-6pm, Sun 11am-5pm, match days but closed during match) attracts a million customers a year, drawn by some 800 products.
+Current curiosities include MUFC hair clippers, dog jumpers and Christmas baubles.

-As well as replica shirts – currently a smart version of the traditional red with a black collar and adidas shoulder stripes, third choice a classic white with a red collar, second kit a Fluminense-type dark green with white-and-red pinstripes – there are retro tops in ’68 blue and ’63 red.
+As well as replica shirts – currently a redder than red version of the traditional top with white adidas shoulder stripes, third choice white with separate bands of black and red, second kit blue with a turn-down collar – there are retro tops in ’68 blue and ’63 red.

 There’s also an official match-day merchandise kiosk behind the Sir Alex Ferguson Stand.